Graduation & Honors

 Undergraduate students in the College of Education must apply to graduate during their final semester of coursework.
 If you are officially enrolled in the College of Education, you may apply to graduate online after the twelfth class day (fourth class day in the summer) of the semester in which you plan to graduate.

 The College of Education Graduation Application must be submitted online by the University deadline to apply for an undergraduate degree.
-The official University deadline to apply varies from semester to semester, but typically occurs in the end of March for spring graduates, the end of July for summer graduates, and the end of October for fall graduates.
+The official University deadline to apply varies from semester to semester, but typically occurs at the end of March for spring graduates, the end of July for summer graduates, and the end of October for fall graduates.
 Please consult the current semester's Academic Calendar for the exact date.

 Students in the College of Education may not enroll in correspondence courses via UT Distance Education or in courses at other institutions in their final semester leading to graduation.
 If a correspondence course is currently in progress, a final grade must be posted to the academic record before a student may submit an application for graduation.